Operation Vulcan: British V Corps

 The British V Corps began with a preliminary attack on 21 April, aimed at retaking the heights of Djebel el Ahmera, Sidi Ahmed ridge and Djebel Rhar, known collectively as Longstop Hill.
 The hill had been lost to the Germans four months earlier.
 The hill was defended by the reinforced 999th Light Afrika Division which was composed of the 962nd Afrika-Schützen-Regiment and the III/754th Grenadier Regiment.
 Infantry of the 78th (Battleaxe) Division and Churchill Mk III tanks of the North Irish Horse assaulted the position.

 Djebel Ahmera was seized on 24 April by the Argyll and Sutherland Highlanders and the East Surrey Regiment after severe fighting.
 Later that day an attempt was made by East Surreys and a squadron of tanks, to clear Sidi Ahmed ridge just north of Longstop Hill and that too was captured and held.

 Stretcher bearers of the East Surrey Regiment, with a Churchill tank of the North Irish Horse in the background, during the attack on Longstop Hill (Djebel Rhar), 23 April 1943.

-The main hill, Djebel Rhar was attacked on 2 April, when the Buffs (Royal East Kent Regiment) along with Churchill tanks stormed up the hill.
+The main hill, Djebel Rhar was attacked on 26 April, when the Buffs (Royal East Kent Regiment) along with Churchill tanks stormed up the hill.
 With gradients of 1:3 the Churchills managed to creep over the crest of the hill and breached the German defences, much to the surprise of the defenders.
 The Buffs and Argylls then cleared the German positions - some 650 prisoners were taken during the battle.
 Longstop was the last great natural barrier barring movement towards Tunis.

 Once Longstop had been taken the 24th Guards Brigade launched an attack against Djebels Assoud and Bou Aoukaz on 27 April - two dominating positions approaching Tebourba.
-Advancing some 2,000 yards through the Gab Gab Gap they took the Irish Guards took Djebel Assoud while the Grenadier Guards took Djebel Bou Aoukaz despite heavy casualties.
+Advancing some 2,000 yards through the Gab Gab Gap the Irish Guards took Djebel Assoud while the Grenadier Guards took Djebel Bou Aoukaz despite heavy casualties.
 The Germans counter attacked and managed to regain the left flank of Djebel Bou Aoukaz.
 The Scots Guards attempted to regain the positions, but eventually the hill became isolated by 29 April due to heavy bombardments and exposure to machine gun and mortar fire.
-In this time Von Arnim desperate to plug gaps had formed all remaining Armoured units into one force - Kampfgruppe Irkens, commanded by Oberst Josef Irkens.
+In this time, Von Arnim, desperate to plug gaps had formed all remaining armoured units into one force - Kampfgruppe Irkens, commanded by Oberst Josef Irkens.
 By May 1 the Irish Guards were finally relieved on Djebel Assoud with only 80 survivors.
 Up to 700 German dead were counted in front of them.
 In this action the 24th Guards Brigade won two Victoria Crosses.